Skip to main content

 Cost: $125

-Description: Have you ever wanted to accompany yourself to your favorite songs or learn how to play an instrument?
+Have you ever wanted to accompany yourself to your favorite songs or learn how to play an instrument?
 Not sure if a string instrument is your style?
 Now is your chance to find out!
 In this course, students will learn about the history of the ukulele, instrument maintenance and care, learn chords to play a variety of songs, write their own songs, and much more!
 No prior experience is necessary.
-Once the students spend a week letting their creative juices flow and learn the art of the ukulele, they will host a semi-formal performance on Friday to conclude the course and to show off their new skills to parents, guardians, or family friends!
 This course offers a limited amount of availability and will sell out!
 Please plan accordingly!

-*This course was made possible through a donation in memory of Mike Sider in order to instill a passion and love for music into the next generation of children.
+*This course was made possible through a donation in memory of Mike Sider in order to instill a passion and love for music in the next generation of children.

 Cost: $125